Skip to content

 The Benefits of Hiring a Doula for Childbirth: What You Need to Know

 Since time began, humans have been nurtured and cared for during pregnancy and birth.
 Family, friends, and neighbors would mobilize to help guide and assist the new family through their early days with a new infant.
-In modern times, these roles have been professionalized and extended in a number of ways.
+In modern times, these roles have been professionalized and extended in many ways.

 Physical Support

 Doulas benefit a birthing person by helping them maintain a sense of ease and comfort during the birthing process.
-They may provide physical support in a number of ways:
+They may provide physical support in the following ways:

 • Creating a soothing environment by dimming the lights and arranging pillows